nginx/njs-acme/README.md

 There are a few pieces that are required to be present in your `nginx.conf` file.
 The file at [`examples/nginx.conf`](./examples/nginx.conf) shows them all.

-The examples here use `js_var` for configuration variables, but keep in mind you can use the equivalent environment variables instead if that works better in your environment.
+NOTE: The examples here use `js_var` for configuration variables, but keep in mind you can use the equivalent environment variables instead if that works better in your environment.
+See the Configuration Variables section above for specifics.

-### Config Root
+### `nginx.conf` Root
 * Ensures the NJS module is loaded.
    ```nginx
   load_module modules/ngx_http_js_module.so;